andynapoleon/GoMicroservices/README.md

 This ongoing project showcases microservices that perform various tasks, enabling an understanding of concepts like communication, scalability, and orchestration in a distributed environment.

 _Almost done!
-Only deployment to Docker Swarms and Kubernetes is left to go!_
+Only deployment to Docker Swarms and Kubernetes is left to go❗_

 ### Microservices Included:
 - **Front-End**: Serves the UI for user interactions (mostly just endpoint testing).